The Lowdown on the Best Places Where to Eat in Little Rock

 All that attention to detail makes for tasty, homemade food with a Southern twist.
 My Roots Benny was classic Eggs Benedict but with fresh greens and ham from a local source that makes you never want to eat any other kind of ham again.

+And any place that serves fresh squeezed orange juice mimosas in Ball jars is definitely going on a where to eat in Little Rock list.
 Stop by The Root for breakfast, lunch, dinner or my favorite, all day Sunday breakfast.
 Oh, did I mention they were on Diners, Drive ins & Dives?

 The Pantry